seyi-sb/parsn/README.md

 ---

+---

 ### 🔮 Future Updates

 Parsn is still growing.
 Here's what’s planned for upcoming versions:

 - 📝 **Dedicated article pages**
-  Each story will have its own page with a unique URL (slug) like `articles/ai-will-change-jobs.html`.
+  Each story will have its own unique page for better structure and sharing.

 - 🧠 **More advanced summaries**
   Future versions will use multiple AI models to generate deeper, more human-like summaries.